 Now I’m a mother and realize that if you want to hold that babe in the first four months before the yummy new baby smell wears off, then there are some rules governing that situation…

 • Bring food that you know they’ll like.
 This means a take-out lunch from a higher-end restaurant and bring enough food so that Daddy has something to eat when he gets home.
 Chicken, fish, steak, or something that fits their special diet.
 Don’t be stingy; buy enough for leftovers.
-Don’t bring Subway; in case you hadn’t heard, Subway is disgusting.
 Don’t make something on your own unless it actually tastes good.
 It’s best to spend a little money and treat them to something nice since it’s going to be a long, long time before they go to a restaurant again.
-I hate to say it, but if you can’t afford to buy her a nice lunch then you need to consider whether you can really afford to hold this baby.
+I hate to say it, but if you can’t afford to buy her a decent lunch, then you need to consider whether you can really afford to hold this baby.

 • Don’t eat her food.
 Does Mama have some pulled pork or a rack of short ribs simmering in the crock-pot when you arrive?
 Don’t you dare accept any of it if she offers.
 She is being polite and you are not actually a guest.
 You are an intruder.
 Remember: Everything that you don’t eat is leftovers for them tomorrow, so don’t eat anything at all.
 You can have some water if you get it yourself.
 You need to be on high alert to recognize fake offers of food/gifts/favors and so on from this woman; she is likely out of her mind from sleep deprivation and doesn’t know what she’s saying, but she will still remember your greediness years later.